-Having a high FICO Score reassures lenders that your track record has shown that you are likely to be able to keep up with your obligations to them.
+Having a high FICO Score reassures lenders that you are likely to keep up with your obligations to them.
 In return, they’re able to offer you their best interest rates and repayment terms.
 Being approved for credit under better terms can save you thousands of dollars, improve your overall financial health, and put you a step closer to achieving your personal finance goals.

-Not only does a good FICO score give you access to the best financial options out there, but auto insurers and property management agencies also evaluate your FICO score.
-This means a higher FICO score can get you to lower auto insurance rates and improve your chances of being approved for that place you’re hoping to rent.
-If homeownership is something you’re hopeful for, a good FICO score can also help get you there.
+Not only does an excellent credit score give you access to the best financial options out there, but auto insurers and property management agencies also evaluate your FICO score.
+This means a higher FICO score can get you lower auto insurance rates and help you snag that apartment you’re hoping to rent.
+If homeownership is something you’re planning on, a good FICO score can also help get you there.

 You may not know that you have more than one FICO Score.
 The Fair Isaac Corporation regularly updates the formulas they use to calculate FICO Scores and create new versions.
 Some versions are industry-specific and some are newer, like FICO Score 9.
 For more information, check out Fair Isaac Corporation’s website.

-For the purpose of this article, we’re going to focus on the FICO Score formula most commonly used by lenders — FICO Score 8.
+For this article’s purpose, we’re going to focus on the FICO Score formula most commonly used by lenders — FICO Score 8.
 Below we’ve provided a breakdown of the factors that make up your FICO Score 8 and the impact each of those factors has on your overall credit score.

-Payment history (35%): Your payment history is the most important factor in your FICO Score.
-Lenders want to be sure that you can make your payments on time.
+Your payment history is the most important factor in your FICO Score.
+Does a one day late payment affect credit score?
+It won’t show up on your credit report, but lenders want to be sure that you can make your payments on time.
 If you have consistently made on-time payments to previous lenders, you will likely be able to make your payments to them.

-New credit (10%): Every time you open a new credit account, it shows up on your credit report.
-Opening too many new accounts over a short period of time may mean that you’re taking on more than you can handle.
-This could mean that you’re at risk of defaulting on your payments to them.
+Every time you open a new credit account, it shows up on your credit report.
+Opening too many new accounts over a short period may mean that you’re taking on more than you can handle.
+This could suggest to lenders that you’re at risk of defaulting on your payments.

-Something to consider when you’re thinking about these factors is that your own credit profile is unique and lenders also look at other factors when making their lending decision, like your income and how long you’ve been with your current employer.
+Something to consider when you’re learning how to build a credit score is that your credit profile is unique, and managing it requires some patience.
+Fortunately, lenders also look at other factors when making their lending decision, like your income and how long you’ve been with your current employer.

-You’ve gotta start somewhere.
 The first step to improving your credit score is knowing what it is and monitoring it regularly.
 You can do this by signing up for a free credit-monitoring service like Credit Karma or a paid credit-monitoring subscription service like PrivacyGuard.
-It’s important to keep in mind that these services provide very close estimates of your FICO Score, but they are not actual.
+It’s important to keep in mind that these services provide very close estimates of your FICO Score, but they may not be exactly right.

-There are a few different ways to get your actual FICO Score, you can sign up at freecreditscore.com or see if your credit card company provides you with access to it as part of your cardholder benefits.
+There are a few different ways to get your actual FICO Score.
+You can request a free credit report at AnnualCreditReport.com, or see if your credit card company provides you with access to it as part of your cardholder benefits.

-Checking your credit report regularly will help give you an idea of where you’re at, set goals, and catch any errors that need to be corrected.
+Regularly checking your credit report will help give you an idea of your overall credit health so you can set goals and catch any errors that need to be corrected.

-According to the Federal Trade Commission, five percent of consumers have errors on their credit reports that could result in less favorable loan terms.
+According to the Federal Trade Commission, five percent of consumers have errors on their credit reports, resulting in less favorable loan terms.
 These errors could negatively affect your credit score.
 If you find any when reviewing your credit report, be sure to dispute them.
 You can do this by submitting a letter or an online dispute to the credit bureaus.
 It may take up to 45 days to receive a response from the credit bureaus.
-Assuring that your letter is as detailed as possible will help expedite the process.
+Making your letter as detailed as possible will help expedite the process.

-The single most important thing you can do to boost your credit score is to make your payments on or before their due date.
-Life is busy and it isn’t always easy to remember to pay your bills on time, but missed payments can stay on your credit report for up to seven years.
-Setting up automatic payments can be really helpful to keep you on track.
-If you do this, make sure you have enough money in your bank account on the day that the payment is due to avoid late fees from your lender or overdraft and insufficient funds (NSF) fees from your bank.
+The single most important thing you can do to increase FICO score is to make your payments on or before their due date.
+Life is busy and it isn’t always easy to remember to pay your bills on time, but missed payments are one of the factors that impact your credit score as they can stay on your credit report for up to seven years.
+Setting up automatic payments can be helpful to keep you on track.
+If you do this, make sure you have enough money in your bank account on the day that the payment is due to avoid a late payment fee from your lender or overdraft and insufficient funds (NSF) fees from your bank.

 If you do miss a payment, get in touch with your creditor as soon as possible to make them aware of the situation.
 Maybe you got paid less this month because you were short on work hours due to illness, or you simply missed your due date because you had something going on in your life.
 They may have the ability to remove the late mark from your report if you have a legitimate reason and make your request in a timely manner.

-A large part of your FICO Score weighs on how much of your available credit you’re using.
+A large part of your FICO Score hinges on how much of your available credit you’re using.
 This is specific to your revolving credit accounts.
+That’s why it is important to know when to pay off debt versus saving and to pay off debt before it has a chance to accumulate.
 As a guideline, experts recommend using no more than 30% of your credit card balances (the less you use, the better).
 This Nerdwallet article explains how you can calculate your credit utilization ratio.

-If you’re already using 30% or more of your available credit and it will take you some time to pay down your balances, one other way to consider improving your credit utilization ratio is by increasing your credit limits.
+Suppose you’re already using 30% or more of your available credit and it will take you some time to pay down your balances.
+In that case, one other way to consider improving your credit utilization ratio is by increasing your credit limits.
 This may or may not be an option available to you.
 If you’re a long-time customer who pays on time regularly and your income has increased since you first opened your account, you have a good shot.
 What you’ll need to do is get on the phone with your creditor to see if they’re able to increase your credit limit.
-Be careful not to increase your credit limit if you have trouble controlling your spending or this could put you into more debt and lower your credit score in the long run.
+Be careful not to increase your credit limit if you have trouble controlling your spending or this could put you into more debt and lower your FICO credit score in the long run.